SECTIONS

 • Biogeochemical processes related to ore deposits

-• Environmental impact assessment of mining activities
+• Environmental impact of mining activities

 • Use of mineral resources for environmental protection